roshanis/10kings/chapter2_alauddin_khilji_final.md

 "Why am I here, uncle?" he asks through the bars, his eyes wide with confusion.

-I have no answer.
 How do you explain to a child that politics is deadlier than ancestry, that survival requires the elimination of potential threats, even innocent ones?
 How do you tell him that his father said we were "good Muslims now," but it wasn't enough?

-I hear the muezzin's call for the final night prayer.
+The muezzin's call for the final night prayer drifts into my cell.
 Outside these walls: boots on stone as guards patrol.
 A woman weeping three cells away, Sergeant Khutlugh's wife, Fatima, pregnant with their third child, waiting to be sold.
 The scratch of scribes' pens, recording names for the executioner, calculating prices for the slave markets.
 My own heartbeat, entirely too fast.

-I haven't eaten in two days.
-I couldn't keep anything down after they started the executions.
+Two days have passed since I last ate.
+Anything I try to swallow comes back up.
 My beard has grown wild, itching constantly.
 The chain around my ankle has worn a raw sore that weeps clear fluid and stinks of infection.
-I smell like fear and unwashed flesh.
+The whole cell reeks of fear and unwashed flesh.
 Three weeks ago, I was a cavalry commander who washed before every prayer.
 Now I'm an animal waiting for slaughter.

-But before they come for me, before dawn breaks and the executioner calls my name, I need to tell you about the man who changed warfare in India forever.
+Before they come, before dawn breaks and the executioner calls my name, there is a man you need to know about.
+The one who changed warfare in India forever.
 The genius who stopped the Mongol hordes when everyone said it was impossible.
 The revolutionary who proved that economics wins wars as surely as swords.
-The Sultan who taught me that the greatest danger isn't your enemies but being useful to a man who sees people as problems to be systematically solved.
+The Sultan who taught me that the greatest danger isn't your enemies but being useful to someone who sees people as problems to be systematically solved.

-I joined his forces in 1298, six years after our surrender, finally trusted enough to command.
-I married Aisha, daughter of a Persian carpet merchant, that same year.
+I joined his forces in 1298, six years after our surrender, finally entrusted to command.
+That same year I married Aisha, daughter of a Persian carpet merchant.
 She agreed to move to Mughalpura with me, to live among the converted Mongols.
-She was my bridge to this new world, patient with my clumsy Arabic, forgiving of my steppes manners.
+She was my bridge to this new world, patient with my clumsy Persian, forgiving of my steppes manners.
 We had two daughters: Yasmin, now seven, too smart for her own good, and Layla, barely three, who didn't understand why the nice soldiers wouldn't let us go home.

 They arrested my family when they arrested me.
 Commander Jalal's family too: his wife, his three sons, all waiting for dawn.
 In Alauddin's methodical way, families are kept together until the men are executed and the women and children are sold.
 A mercy, they call it: one last night together before separation forever.

-I call it additional torture.
+It is additional torture.
 Death would be kinder than what awaits them.

-I found a sultan who understood warfare better than any Mongol general I had known.
+What I found was a sultan who understood warfare better than any Mongol general I had known.
 He had studied our methods not to copy them, but to perfect them, creating cavalry tactics that exceeded anything achieved by the armies of Karakorum or Samarkand.

-But before I tell you about his military genius, you need to understand how he seized power.
-Because the man who killed his own uncle-in-law to take the throne was the same man who would later kill us for being potentially disloyal.
+Before his military genius, though, his path to the throne needs to be understood.
+The man who killed his own uncle-in-law to take power was the same man who would later kill us for being potentially disloyal.

 ### How Ali Gurshasp Became Alauddin Khilji

 The veterans told me the story during my first weeks.
-How the Sultan was born Ali Gurshasp, orphaned and raised by his uncle Jalaluddin.
-How that uncle gave him everything: a home, a wife (his own daughter Malika-i-Jahan), positions at court.
-How Ali Gurshasp thanked him by cutting his throat.
+The Sultan was born Ali Gurshasp, an orphan raised by his uncle Jalaluddin, who gave him everything: a home, a wife (his own daughter Malika-i-Jahan), positions at court.
+Ali Gurshasp repaid him by cutting his throat.

 The marriage was poisonous.
 Malika-i-Jahan treated him like hired help who'd gotten lucky, reminded him constantly that he was nothing without her father.
-When he took a second wife (Mahru, sister of Malik Alp Khan), Jalaluddin's daughter attacked the woman in a garden.
+When he took a second wife Mahru, Jalaluddin's daughter attacked the woman in a garden.
 Alauddin hit back.
 The old Sultan was too soft to punish him.

 After crushing a revolt in 1291, he became governor of Kara.
-The dead governor's officers whispered to him: you want power?
+The dead governor's officers whispered a secret to him: you want power?
 You need gold.

 So he raided Bhilsa in 1293, came back loaded, and gave every coin to Jalaluddin.
 Perfect loyalty.
 The Sultan made him Minister of War and authorized him to recruit troops.
-What Alauddin didn't mention: the merchants at Bhilsa had told him about Devagiri, a Yadava capital drowning in wealth.
+The merchants at Bhilsa had already whispered a more tempting secret to Alauddin: Devagiri, a Yadava capital drowning in wealth.

-In 1296, he plundered Devagiri.
-Took everything straight to Kara instead of Delhi.
-When Jalaluddin's advisors begged him to intercept the nephew, the Sultan refused.
-Believed in family.
+In 1296, he plundered Devagiri but decamped to Kara with the spoils instead of dispatching it to Delhi.
+Jalaluddin's advisors begged him to intercept the nephew, but the old Sultan refused, believing in family.

 Alauddin sent a letter begging forgiveness.
 Jalaluddin sent a pardon.
 The messengers who delivered it saw war preparations.
 Alauddin detained them.